 Opilio canestrinii

 Males reach a body length of up to 6 mm, females up to 8 mm and both have very long legs.
 While males are orange/ red in body colour, the body colour is lighter in females but all have at least some orange colouration, usually along a broad mid-dorsal band.
-Both sexes have dark legs but with distinctive yellowy orange coxae.
+Both sexes have dark legs and usually with distinctive yellowy orange coxae.

 It is often found in gardens and around houses and is an invasive species.